mdnunez/encodingN200/README.md

 ```bash
 pip install pyjags
 ```
+Warning: Install pyjags on Python 2.7 may be difficult.

 ### Downloading

 The repository can be cloned with `git clone https://github.com/mdnunez/encodingN200.git`

-The repository can also be may download via the _Download zip_ button above.
+The repository can also be may download via the <>Code -> _Download zip_ button above.

 ### License

 encodingN200 is licensed under the GNU General Public License v3.0 and written by Michael D. Nunez, Aishwarya Gosai, Joachim Vandekerckhove, and Ramesh Srinivasan from the Cognitive Sciences Department at the University of California, Irvine.

+Minor updates were made by Michael D. Nunez at the University of Amsterdam, Psychological Methods in 2023.

 ### Further Reading